Florida Christian school teacher arrested for ‘twerking’ on student, deputies say - NewsBreak

 TAMPA, Fla.
 (WFLA) — A former teacher at a Florida Christian school was arrested Tuesday for allegedly twerking on a student, according to authorities.

 WCTV reported that Julie Hoover, 39, was accused of dancing on the underage student back on April 8 during the school prom.
-At the time, Hoover was an employee of Point of Grace Christian School in Perry.Ohio man sentenced to prison for selling fake hunting licenses
+At the time, Hoover was an employee of Point of Grace Christian School in Perry.Disney worker, teachers among 160 arrested in human trafficking investigation: sheriff

 Authorities said the student told investigators that Hoover also pressured the student to drink alcohol and forced the straw from her cup into his mouth.
 According to the school, the staff had alcohol in the back to drink after the prom, when students had left.